 CBD Oil From Hemp

 Cannabidiol – or CBD – is a natural extract of the hemp plant.
-This extraordinary compound is gaining traction as a safe, effective option for dogs with separation anxiety.
+This extraordinary compound is gaining traction as a safe, effective option for dogs with separation stress.
 CBD oil helps stimulate serotonin production in the brain, which stabilizes mood and helps bring a sense of calm to the body and mind.

 Cannanine Organic Full Spectrum Hemp Oil™ is made specifically for dogs and cats, so all traces of THC – the compound that causes marijuana’s signature “high” – have been removed.
 Cannanine is made from organically grown Colorado hemp, and is free of heavy metals, bacteria, and other harmful toxins.

-While CBD oil provides the fastest relief from the symptoms of separation anxiety, picky pups may prefer our bacon flavor Soft Chews.
+While CBD oil provides the fastest relief from the symptoms of separation stress, picky pups may prefer our bacon flavor Soft Chews.
 Our bacon and cheese flavor All-Natural Baked Dog Treats are great for a small dose as needed.